Rhys-LIT/perfect-parking-fyp/docs/thesis.md

     \"Name\", \"Address\", \"Image\", \"Hours\", \"IsPaidParking\",
     \"Latitude\", and \"Longitude\".

-The diagrams shows a relationship between the \"ParkingLotMonitor\" and
+The diagrams show a relationship between the \"ParkingLotMonitor\" and
 \"ParkingLot\" tables through the use of the \"has\" symbol.
 The
 \"ParkingLotId\" column in the \"ParkingLotMonitor\" table acts as a connection point, serving as a foreign key to link the two tables.